 BEE has effectively been working for many years to help architects, developers, and owners to improve building envelope performance.
 BEE recognizes that water, vapor, and air barrier systems reflected in BEE details need to be well coordinated with the energy model for the project.
 Therefore, we offer energy services that are focused on building envelope performance.
+Our Energy Team provides insights and solutions regarding the 2018 Washington State Energy Code (WSEC 2018).
 Following is a short description of various services BEE provides to ensure the successful design of energy-efficient, sustainable, durable, and cost-effective building envelope:

 Building Envelope Energy Code Compliance

 This service is focused on delivering building envelope energy code compliance in the most cost-effective way while meeting industry best practice.
 Our energy code experts will assess a project during design development and periodically review during construction as needed to define the most effective code compliance path, material selection, and assembly details.
 Along with drawing examination and energy forms, we will also provide heating equipment sizing and renewable energy system sizing.